earthstar-project/earthstar/README_SERVERS.md

 Your extension needs to implement the interface `IServerExtension`, which has two methods:

-- `register`: This will be called once when the replica server is initialised.
+- `register`: This will be called once when the server is initialised.
-  This is where your extension will get access to the replica server's `Peer` instance.
+  This is where your extension will get access to the server's `Peer` instance.
-- `handler`: This is called whenever a request is made to the replica server, and can be optionally handled by your extension if it does something with server requests (e.g. syncing, serving web content).
+- `handler`: This is called whenever a request is made to the server, and can be optionally handled by your extension if it does something with server requests (e.g. syncing, serving web content).
 If it doesn't, you can return `Promise<null>`, which will pass the request on to the next extension.